buhbai/arbguide/README.md

 Hopefully this has been useful to you and has made the majority of these strats easier to learn and implement into your own runs.
 Good luck!

 Thanks to czyys' dustforce guide for this format and using github in general.
-A lot beter than google docs.
+A lot better to format than google docs.